-(DOD meaning: Dead on delivery)
+DOD meaning: Dead on delivery

 I don’t know precisely if the DOD term was coined by the renowned Prof. Norman Deno but surely he reminded me of it while reading a delightful Bulletin of the American Rock Garden Society from 1991.
-DOD refers to the fact that seeds that require to be kept moist after collecting, when stored and/or delivered otherwise (by Seed companies or in Seed exchanges), are actually dead and there is little to expect of them in terms of germination.
-In his article named – Fatal Treatments of Seed he elaborates on how to kill seeds of 12 species by practicing wrong techniques of storing and/or germinating.
-For Trillium albidum, Fatal means: dry storage.
+Various seeds require to be kept moist after collecting, for storage if not sown right away and for delivery (by Seed companies or in Seed exchanges).
+Otherwise, they will be actually non-viable when sown later or shipped.
+There is little to expect of such seeds in terms of germination; hence the DODs.
+In his article named – “Fatal Treatments of Seed” :) he elaborates on how to kill seeds of 12 species by practicing wrong techniques of storing an germination.

 These are a few Trillium grandiflorum seeds with emerged radicles that I found last week, during my routine check of the moist stored seeds.
 A few more pots were added to my collection and I am looking forward to see these little Trilliums sending up their first leaf next year!
 The other seeds are still in moist storage, awaiting…